-These days wrist based heart rate wearables are a dime a dozen.
+Wrist based heart rate wearables have become a dime a dozen.
 But while these types of sensors have improved, their accuracy remains questionable, particularly at high-intensity activity.

 Moov is a company which has consistently taken an innovative approach to activity tracking.
 Its range of devices use advanced motion tracking in 3D space to monitor body movements and provide real-time audio coaching.
 Moov’s third generation wearables takes this a step further by throwing an optical heart rate sensor into the mix.

 The core unit is embedded in a sweatband (Moov HR) or a swim cap (Moov HR Swim) to get what Moov says is a more accurate pulse reading than from your wrist or chest.
 The information is relayed to the smartphone app which provides real time feedback and coaching based on your heart rate.
 Simply follow the voice coaching to stay in the correct heart rate zone when training.

 Initially developed to monitor vital signs of pilots and astronauts, LifeBEAM has in recent years made its technology available to the rest of the world in the form of a smart hat.

 The connected garment dishes out data on heart rate, steps, cadence and calorie consumption, which it then transmits via Bluetooth to your favourite smartphone app or fitness watch.
 LifeBEAM connects with most mobile apps, running watches and computers.

 The long lasting 17 hour battery life allows you to stay charged longer and focus on your training.
 Its also all weather compatible, so you can take it with you come rain or shine.

 LifeBEAM also sells a smart visor for women (Amazon).
 Exactly the same technology in a different form factor.

 Smart Cap looks like an ordinary baseball cap, but contains integrated sensors that continually monitor the wearer’s brainwaves.